What’s an epidural? How does an epidural work?

 - Your platelet count needs to be over a certain number.
 If it’s too low, you can get what’s called a hematoma in your back where the anesthesiologist has placed the epidural.
 A hematoma is basically just a huge collection of blood.
 And, having one in your back can put pressure on your spine, which can cause nerve damage!
 Let’s just say, it’s bad!

 This lab usually takes about 15-20 minutes once I’ve sent it down to the lab.

-- You need some IV fluid.
-After I’ve started your IV, and while we are waiting for your platelet count to result, you will be getting an entire bag of normal saline through your IV.
+Then, you’ll get started on your IV fluid.
+While we are waiting for your platelet count to result, you will be getting an entire bag of normal saline through your IV.
 This is generally the longest part of the process.
-It depends on where your IV is, and what size gauge it is, but usually this can take anywhere from 15 minutes to 30 minutes.
+It depends on where your IV is, and what size gauge it is, but usually, this can take anywhere from 15 minutes to 30 minutes.

 At this point, I would sit you up, put a blood pressure cuff on your arm and pulse oximeter on your finger.

 Usually the anesthesiologist likes you to sit up in a certain position, and while we are waiting on him/her to arrive, I like to practice this position.